 “Growing up is realising that Rachel SHOULDN’T have got off the plane”

-How could have the show ended any other way?
+How could the show have ended any other way?
 TV’s golden couple just had to wind up together, didn’t they?
-But now, 13 years since the final episode aired, we all have that adult logic (aka cynicism) that makes us wonder that if it was the real world maybe Rachel shouldn’t have started rumours about the left phalange, and perhaps she should have kept her bum in her seat, en route to her dream job.
+But now, 14 years since the final episode aired, we all have that adult logic (aka cynicism) that makes us wonder that if it was the real world maybe Rachel shouldn’t have started rumours about the left phalange, and perhaps she should have kept her bum in her seat, en route to her dream job.

 - The fact that Ross was a nerdy teenager who lusted after the popular cheerleader counts for nothing; when it actually mattered, when he got the girl he’d chased after for years, Ross made some pretty douchebag moves.
 Let’s get the biggie out of the way first; Were they on a break or not?
 Guess what?
 It doesn’t matter.
 Ross did a crappy thing and he didn’t even have it him in to let Rachel ‘win’ one round, while utterly humiliated, and just let it go and accept they were on a break – he loved her, but not enough to swallow some pride.